reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 ```

-Right, so in order to run merqury, you need a meryl datase of the reads you want to compare kmers with kmers in your assembly.
+Right, so in order to run merqury, you need a meryl datase of the reads you want to compare kmers with the kmers in your assembly.
 In our case, I have created meryl databases for 10X reads (illumina linked-reads) for your species, and you just need to copy the meryl db folder to your execution folder.
 So you do:

 ```console
 cp -vrn /home/unbuntu/Data/merylDB/<your_species>/*OUTPUT.21.meryl merqury_hicanu_eval